How Much Does a Locksmith Cost in 2025?

 Extracting a Key

 If your key breaks off in a lock, expect to pay between $50 and $200 for extraction.
-The exact price will depend on the type of lock, where you live, and whether you incur an emergency callout fee for nights, weekends, and holidays.
+The exact price will depend on the type of lock, your location, and whether you incur an emergency callout fee for nights, weekends, and holidays.

 Duplicating a Key